-The WOU: Salem campus building is open for the use of students during the week and on some Saturdays.
+The WOU Salem campus classrooms are equipped with lecture capturing and videoconferencing technology.
+The Salem campus is open for the use of students during the week and on some Saturdays.
 Please check the WOU: Salem campus webpage for the current building hour schedule.